burwestnik/WebProjects/README.md

 >Project setup
 >>Enter in terminal: npm install
 #
+>Server start
+>>Enter in terminal: npm run serve
+#
->Server configuration (manual for WebStorm, if default configuration was not created automaticly)
+>Server configuration (manual for WebStorm, if default configuration was not created automaticly and does not respond to "npm run serve" command)
 >>- In configurations select "Edit configurations..." (top right, near "Run" and "Debug" buttons).
 >>- Click on "Templates" (top left).
 >>- find and Select "npm".